chucksalem/oceano_2022_backend/README.md

 ```
 docker-comopse up
 ```
-as long as you have docker and docker-compose installed
+as long as you have docker and docker-compose installed.

+It's a good idea to rebase master into the run_master_in_docker branch when master is updated.

 ### Processes